Effective date: 11 January 2021

-General Nuclear System Limited, China General Nuclear Power Corporation and our group companies in the UK (collectively “we“, “us“) take the security and privacy of data seriously.
+General Nuclear System Limited, China General Nuclear Power Corporation and our group companies in the United Kingdom (collectively “we“, “us“) take the security and privacy of data seriously.
 We need to gather and use certain information or ‘data’ about you in order to manage our relationship with you and comply with our legal obligations.
-In addition, we are also required to comply with our legal obligations under applicable privacy laws, including the European Union’s General Data Protection Regulations (“GDPR“), and local laws which implement it in the United Kingdom.
+In addition, we are also required to comply with our legal obligations under UK Data Protection Legislation.

 This Privacy Notice explains who we are, how we collect, share and use personal information about you, and how you can exercise your privacy rights.
 This Privacy Notice applies to: